 The event was closed with the thoughts and the acknowledgements of Prof. Dr. János Ede Szilágyi.
 The success of the conference is well demonstrated by the fact that a vivid dialogue evolved among the lecturers and the members of the audience during the discussion and between certain presentations too, that may prove to be „fertile soil” for future comparative criminal law research.

-Programme of the event:
+Programme of the event in Hungarian:

 Videos of the presentations in English: